 PDF to ePub conversion is a lot of hard work.
 The task of PDF to reflowable ePub3 conversion can get even more daunting when eBooks are written in native languages.
 It is a lot of sweat for the type designer and linguist expert, who have to work in perfect sync all along to put the character coding pieces of the puzzle together.

-Our Kitaboo team was able to successfully convert PDF ebooks to ePub3 at the rapid speed of close to 100 non-English book conversions per week, while other were doing 6 books in a month.
-This is Part 1 of our Digital Publishing series blog that talks about the major obstacles you should expect to hit you when running on a similar conversion route with PDF books written in local script languages.
+This is Part 1 of our Digital Publishing series blog that talks about the major obstacles you should expect to hit you when you convert PDF to ePUB on a similar conversion route with PDF books written in local script languages.

-The two major hurdles that were impacting our eBooks conversion speed was:
+The two major hurdles that were impacting our (converting PDF to ePub) eBooks conversion process speed was:

 - PDF is a character-position driven document and it defines each character by an X &Y axis coordinates only, whereas, ePub3 depends on character sequence/order for creation of eBooks.